leovandriel/csynth/README.md

 }
 ```

-While this looks a bit more convoluted, it does come with the full range of
+While this looks more convoluted, it does come with the full range of available
-available arguments and configuration.
+arguments and configuration.
 These are all explained in detail in
 [func.h](src/core/func.h).

 Another way to learn more about `func_create` is to look at the implementation